 What is the Region IV Public Health Program?

-The Clark County Public Health Preparedness Unit leads the public health preparedness efforts in Clark County, Cowlitz County, Skamania County, and Wahkiakum County through the Region IV Public Health Program.
+The Clark County Public Health Preparedness and Response Unit leads the public health preparedness efforts in Clark County, Cowlitz County, Klickitat County, Skamania County, and Wahkiakum County through the Region IV Public Health Program.
 Clark County Public Health continuously works to improve its capacity to respond to public health emergencies by enhancing its agency response as well as its ability to work with partner agencies and elected officials.
 Within Clark County Public Health the Emergency Preparedness and Response Unit takes the lead in these efforts, and works closely with the Public Health Director, the Health Officer, Environmental Health Units, The Communicable Disease Unit, and other programs and organizations.
 Additionally, Clark County Public Health partners with Fire Departments, Law Enforcement Agencies, Emergency Management Agencies, Emergency Medical Services, Hospitals, and others to better prepare our communities for all types of emergencies.

-What is the Region IV Healthcare Coalition?
+What is the Region IV Healthcare Preparedness Alliance?

-The Region IV Healthcare Preparedness Coalition brings together the resources of multiple public health, healthcare, and emergency management agencies residing in multiple jurisdictions to address all hazards preparedness in Washington’s Public Health Region IV.
-These organizations voluntarily agree to collaborate in this effort until such time as the members of the organization determine that this coalition does not provide additional value to preparedness efforts.
+The Region IV Healthcare Preparedness Alliance brings together the resources of multiple public health, healthcare, and emergency management agencies residing in multiple jurisdictions to address all hazards preparedness in Washington’s Public Health Region IV.
+These organizations voluntarily agree to collaborate in this effort until such time as the members of the organization determine that this alliance does not provide additional value to preparedness efforts.
 Washington State Department of Health (WA DOH) provides funds through the Public Health Emergency Preparedness and Response Program (PHEPR) to develop regional healthcare coalitions to enhance Washington’s ability to provide medical surge capacity and capability in response to public health emergencies.

 What can I do to protect my family?